Updated September 2019

 For resale homes, CMHC will contribute up to 5% towards the downpayment; for new construction homes and condos, they’ll contribute up to 10%.

-Note: This blog was accurate at the time of writing (July 2019).
-As more details continue to be released and because the program is subject to change, you should confirm the FTHBI details on the government’s website.
+Note: As details of the program are subject to change, you should confirm the FTHBI details on the government’s website.

 Qualifications and Restrictions

 - First-time home Buyers, a.k.a. you meet one of the following criteria:

 - you have never purchased a home before